Back to the Index | Feedback welcome

 Edgar Varese (France, 1883) was the first visionary of this new aesthetics, introducing percussion and noise (and, later, electronics) into the orchestra, particularly in the futuristic landscape of Hyperprism (1923) and in Ionisation (1931) for percussion alone.
 Alois Haba (Czech, 1893) experimented with microtoned in the opera Mother (1929).

 Percy Grainger (Australia, 1882), an ethno-musicologist who had been collecting English folk songs, devised "beatless music" whose time signature changes at every bar, simulating the irregular patterns of speech (The Song of Solomon, 1899), used "chance" for compositions such as the proto-aleatory music of Random Round (1912) or The Immovable Do (1933), composed The Warriors (1913), "democratic polyphony" for two conductors, dissonance, polyrhythms and tuned percussion, conceived "unplayable" music for player piano, The Immovable Do (1933), conceived "unplayable" music for player piano, and built (1951) machines out of industrial junk and waste to create "free music" not limited by time or pitch intervals (gliding tones outside the scale that are impossible with acoustic instruments), the forerunners of the electronic synthesiser.
 Another brilliant eccentric, George Antheil (USA, 1900), pioneered the use of jazz and noise in chamber music and adopted the aesthetics of Cubism and Futurism in the Ballet Mecanique (1925).
-Harry Partch (USA, 1901) favored "just intonation" and a "corporeal" music, the precursor to compositions-happenings such as his Revelation (1960).
+Harry Partch (USA, 1901) favored "just intonation" and a "corporeal" music, the precursor to compositions-happenings such as his Revelation (1960); but he also built his own acoustic instruments, sometimes of colossal dimensions.

 In 1933 Henry Cowell (USA, 1897), a bisexual composer who in 1930 had commissioned the Russian instrument builder Leon Theremin to create the first electronic rhythm machine (the "Rhythmicon"), started the influential course "Music of the Peoples of the World" at the New School for Social Research in New York, promoting atonality, non-Western modes and percussion ensembles.
 Cowell also pioneered chance composition with the "Mosaic Quartet" (1935), whose score left the players to decide the order of movements, and was probably the first classical composer to live a parallel life as a successful pop songwriter.
 "Quartet Romantic" (1915) and "Quartet Euphometric" (1916) used combinations of rhythms and overtones that were impossible to play by humans.
 Cowell had also required pianists to play with the entire palm in Tides of Manaunaum (1917), that introduced ragtime's tone clusters into classical music, or to pluck the strings of the piano.
 In San Francisco his pupil Lou Harrison took advantage of the Bay Area's ethnic Babel and incorporated Chinese opera, Native-American folk, jazz and later the gamelan music of Indonesia into Western classical music.
 In New York his other pupil John Cage became famous by expanding on several of his master's intuitions.